KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation.md

 ![Set up an App Group for the keyboard](dictation-appgroup-keyboard.jpg)

-The app and keyboard will now be able to exchange data.
+The app and keyboard will now be able to exchange data, for instance with a `UserDefaults(suiteName:)` instance.

 ### 3. Set up a deep link for the app